askaFed/gitbooks-summary-generator/README.md

 ## Development

-The pre-requisites for the plugin are: Git and JDK 1.11.x.
+The pre-requisites for the plugin are Git and JDK 1.11.x.
 Make sure your `JAVA_HOME` environment variable is set correctly before invoking Gradle.

     git clone https://github.com/askaFed/gitbooks-summary-generator